-Such taxes, when collected, will be deposited into in the Debt Service Fund maintained by the Santa Clara County Director of Finance (the "County Director of Finance") in the Santa Clara County Treasury for the District pursuant to Education Code section 15251.
+Such taxes, when collected, will be deposited into in the Debt Service Fund maintained by the County Director of Finance in the Santa Clara County Treasury for the District pursuant to Education Code section 15251.
 The County Director of Finance will transfer monies from the taxes collected together with other amounts on deposit in the Debt Service Fund to the Paying Agent to the extent necessary to pay the principal of and interest on the Bonds as the same become due and payable.